7 Golf Mobility Exercises to Fix a Stiff Swing

 🔁 Reps: 8–10 circles each direction

-✅ Tips: Use a golf club, golf cart or wall to stay balanced.
+✅ Tip: Use a golf club, golf cart or wall to stay balanced.

-Rotational movements for the upper back improve your ability to turn without collapsing posture.
-This exercise prepares your spine for the rotational demands of the golf swing.
-More thoracic rotation often leads to a fuller backswing and cleaner follow-through with less effort.
+More thoracic rotation leads to a fuller backswing and cleaner follow-through with less effort.

 ⏱ Reps: 30 sec – 1 min

-Improves spinal flexibility for a smooth backswing and follow-through.
-Slow, controlled spinal movement improves awareness and control through the entire spine.
-Segmental control reduces stiffness and improves coordination between upper and lower body movement.
+Segmental control in the spine reduces stiffness and improves coordination between upper and lower body movement.

 🔁 Reps: 6–10 rounds